-Central Carolina Community Foundation brought On The Table to Richland and Lexington Counties in 2018.
-This is an annual one-day opportunity to gather together over mealtime conversations and discuss what’s great about our community and how we can make it even better.
+Central Carolina Community Foundation brought On The Table to the Midlands in 2018.
+This offered community members a conversation-based, community-focused opportunity to gather together for meaningful conversations and discuss what’s great about our community and how we can make it even better.
 On the Table participants were excited and passionate about the fresh, innovative ideas to work together and improve our communities.
-To help these ideas become a reality, the Community Foundation is launching Beyond the Table.
+To help these ideas become a reality, the Community Foundation launched Beyond the Table grants.

 Proposed projects will be scored based on their ability to positively impact the community.
 Proposed projects should:

-- Be easily actionable (given your resources) and completed by the end of September
+- Be easily actionable (given your resources) and completed by December 2022

 - Clearly identify partners and their specific roles on the project

-- Have outcomes that can be easily measured (quantifiable)
+- Have a defined goal with outcomes that can be easily measured (quantifiable)

 - Generate outcomes beyond the life of the grant

 - Grants to individuals without a fiscal sponsor

 - Religious activities that serve only the members of a single congregation or solely promote a particular faith

 - Medical research